 Could you even imagine helping others live their calling?
 Then become business coach!
 In our training you learn to understand people on a deeper level and to guide them so that they can finally develop freely.

-In our Greator Business Coach Training we familiarize you with all the basic coaching tools.
+In our Greator business coach In the first part of the training we will familiarize you with all the basic coaching tools.
 In the first part of the training, the focus is on working through your own life issues.
 We support your learning process every week with high quality coaching videos, workbooks and meditations.
 This self-awareness helps you to support your future clients even better.
 Our Greator Business Coach training is based on the latest neuroscientific and economic findings.

 Top-class experts such as the neuroscientist and behavioral philosopher Dr. Frederik Hümmeke have contributed to the development of the training.
 You will learn a comprehensive and simple method that you can apply in a wide variety of coaching situations.
 Frederik will introduce you to the most effective communication and coaching skills.
 In the Greator Business Coach training you can acquire the basic knowledge and skills you need.
 This applies regardless of whether you are a manager or whether you want to work as a self-employed coach later on.